pypa/packaging.python.org/source/specifications/simple-repository-api.rst

 ############

 A yanked :term:`package file <Distribution Package>` is one intended to be now-unavailable for installation from the index.
-The file's yank-status can be changed at anypoint (to be unyanked, or even yanked again).
+The file's yank status can be changed at anypoint (to be unyanked, or even yanked again).

 Indexes may provide a textual reason for why the file has been yanked, and